 The twenty seventh change is The Holy Bible under different versions are now available for free on the internet.

 The twenty eighth thing is that everything available on the computer is now available on each persons personal phone that is usually physically near each person all the time.

 The twenty ninth change is that everything associated and based on The Holy Bible continues to grow as if alive.
 New movies produced, documentaries produced, commentaries written, tours to the Holy Land, archaeology digs, new church buildings, music composed, sermons given, lives lived and etc. all based on The Holy Bible.

-The thirtieth changes are the effects of robotics and space travel on the future of The Holy Bible (this is still developing).
+The thirtieth changes are the guidance and effects of robotics, AI (artificial intelligence - ML machine learning) and space travel on the future of The Holy Bible (this is still developing).

 This is my view based on my reasoning of the steps that have occurred over approximately 4,000 years or more to allow the creation of The Holy Bible as we know it today.
 Notice the first steps started slowly, the middle occurred about one every 500 years and now they are occurring rapidly.
 How could all these required necessary steps have happen without God?

 The sources of information for the different steps can be found on Wikipedia using google, articles in the magazine "Biblical Archaeology Review", bible study, common knowledge and what I have observed over my lifetime such as with computers and different versions of The Holy Bible.

 Revelation 22:13 in the Bible, "I am the Alpha and the Omega, the first and the last, the beginning and the end".